antoniojkim/Sandboxer/README.md

 # Sandboxer

-Fast and lightweight tool for creating sandboxes to experiment with code
+Fast and lightweight tool for creating sandboxes to experiment with code.